alexisvincent/systemjs-hot-reloader/README2.md

 - `jspm install --dev npm:systemjs-hot-reloader`
 - `yarn add --dev systemjs-hot-reloader`
 - `npm install --save-dev systemjs-hot-reloader`

-`systemjs-hot-reloader` will automatically set `SystemJS.trace = true`, so you no longer need to set this manually, as with previous versions.

 `systemjs-hot-reloader` **MUST** run before your application code otherwise SystemJS won't know how to resolve your app's `@hot` imports.